 Yes.
 After you prove your monthly income, your discount may be larger or smaller than what you received on previous visits.
-These changes have been made to ensure that discounts are fair for all..
-However, if your income falls within the Title X guidelines for a discount, you will receive your health care at a reduce rate.
+These changes have been made to ensure that discounts are fair for all.
+However, if your income falls within the Title X guidelines for a discount, you will receive your health care at a reduced rate.

 Your income determines the Title X discount you will receive today for all family planning services.
 By checking your income, along with asking a few other questions, we will ensure that you are receiving the largest discount possible.

 What if I forget my income information at the time of my visit?

 You will be seen by a health care provider.
 However, because we can’t verify your income, you will be discounted the smallest amount for today’s services.
 If you bring your family pay stubs anytime within the next 10 days, the appropriate discount will be calculated.
 A credit will be issued to reflect any difference between the amount you paid and the appropriate discount based on your family income.

 Why does Planned Parenthood ask for payment at the time of service?